Data Flows & Dashboards

 Filters

-You can filter by the following dimensions:
+You can filter by these dimensions:

 - Detections - Show only events that triggered detections defined in collector policies.